Unit 3: Advanced Topics & Disease Prevention¶

 The referral might be to a physician, registered dietitian, or pharmacist depending on the question.

-Here's something that doesn't get enough attention: supplement-drug interactions can be clinically significant.
-And about 75 percent of U.S. adults use supplements, many without telling their healthcare providers.
+Here’s something that doesn’t get enough attention: supplement-drug interactions can be clinically significant.
+About 75 percent of U.S. adults use supplements, and many don’t tell their healthcare providers.

 Among older adults, 23 to 82 percent concurrently use supplements with prescription medications.
 In cancer patients, 37 percent had supplement combinations with potential liver interaction concerns.

-If trying to remember all these potential interactions feels overwhelming, don't worry.
-You're not expected to be a pharmacologist.
-Your role is simpler: notice when supplements and medications overlap, and encourage clients to loop in their pharmacist or physician.
-That's it.
+If trying to remember all these potential interactions feels overwhelming, don’t worry.
+You’re not expected to be a pharmacologist; your role is simpler: notice when supplements and medications overlap, then encourage clients to loop in their pharmacist or physician.
+That’s it, and it really does make a difference.

 What NOT to do: